enlberman/ExperimentalDesign/README.md

 ### Running the docker and accessing R Studio in the browser

 1. Copy and paste the following command into your browser of choice: `docker run --rm -e PASSWORD=pwd -p 8787:8787 enluchicago/experimental_design:latest` **make sure to replace** `pwd` **with a password of your choice**
 2. In a browser window go to (http://localhost:8787/) and enter the username `expdes` and the password you chose above.
+This should look like a normal R Studio window. ()
 3. Congrats you can now use R-Studio and have all of the dependencies for the course already setup. [^1]

 [^1]: Note that even though we are using the browser to interact with R-Studio, all of the code is being run on your computer and not through the browser.
 You can check this for yourself by pulling up a system monitor while you run something computationally intenstive.